simomarsili/elss/README.md

 - lines with five fields define interaction terms between amino acids at different positions.
     the line "55 70 5 20  1.0" in the example introduces a potential term in the energy function that disfavours
     the amino acid pair PHE and TYR at positions no. 55 and 70 respectevly.

-# Prerequisites

-In order to compile **elss**, you will need to have a **Fortran compiler** installed on your machine.
-For gfortran, it is necessary to use version 4.6.0 or above.
-If you are using Debian or a Debian derivative such as Ubuntu, you can install the gfortran compiler using the following command:

-    sudo apt-get install gfortran

-The inference algorithm works by simulating a swarm of persistent Markov chains.
-To compile **elss** with support for parallel runs on a distributed-memory architecture, you will need to have a valid **MPI implementation** installed on your machine.
-The code has been tested and is known to work with the latest versions of both OpenMPI and MPICH.
-OpenMPI (recommended) can be installed on Debian derivatives with:

-    sudo apt-get install openmpi-bin libopenmpi1.6 libopenmpi-dev

-For details on running MPI jobs with OpenMPI see [this link](https://www.open-mpi.org/faq/?category=running)

-Alternatively, MPICH can be installed like this:

-    sudo apt-get install mpich libmpich-dev

-The compiling and linking of source files is handled by **Gnu Make**.
-If you are using Debian or a Debian derivative such as Ubuntu, you should find 3.81 already installed.

-(optional) **git** version control software for obtaining source code

-    sudo apt-get install git

-# Obtaining the source

-All **elss** source code is hosted on Github.
-You can download the latest release using [this link](https://github.com/simomarsili/elss/archive/0.1.0.tar.gz).

-# Compiling on Linux and Mac OS X ###

-To compile elss on Linux or Max OS X, from the project root directory enter the src directory and type make:

-    (cd src; make)

-This will build the executable elss.

-# Testing

-Run the _run-test.bash_ script in the test directory:

-    (cd test; ./run-test.bash)

 # Contributing